JonsCodes/Slot-Machine-Game/README.md

 ## Deployment

-The web game is deployed at <YOUR DEPLOYED GITHUB.IO URL GOES HERE>.
+The web game is deployed at https://jonscodes.github.io/Slot-Machine-Game.

 ## Project Description

-Slot Machine Game
+Slot Machine Game, users will be able to play a single player slot machine game.

 ## Game Logic